Follow the steps below to register your workers as contractors on the Southern Program Alliance Project.

 Step 2 > Enter employees/contractors

-With your login, you can now enter and edit your workers in the Rail Industry Worker system – this includes personal contact details, address, phone and email.
+With your login, you can now enter and edit your workers in the Rail Safety Worker system – this includes personal contact details, address, phone and email.

 Step 3 > Select roles